 What to do?

-Even if it is sometime before it is implemented, it is a timely reminder to SMSF trustees to carefully consider how their funds are to be invested, managed and used in retirement.
+Even if it’s not a legal requirement, the Retirement Income Covenant is a timely reminder to SMSF trustees to carefully consider how their funds are to be invested, managed and used in retirement.

-All SMSF trustees already have to complete an investment strategy, which is required to include the fund’s ability to pay benefits, along with the risks involved in making certain investments and the likely return from the fund’s investments regarding its objectives and cash flow requirements.
+Already, all SMSF trustees must complete an investment strategy, which needs to include the fund’s ability to pay benefits, along with the risks involved in making certain investments and the likely return from the fund’s investments regarding its objectives and cash flow requirements.

-If all members are in retirement phase, the investment strategy would need to include how it planned to meet the income demands of members, how current investments would satisfy those demands and if assets need to be sold or reallocated to meet that demand.
+If all members are in retirement phase, the investment strategy should include how the fund plans to meet the income demands of members, how current investments would satisfy those demands and if assets need to be sold or reallocated to meet that demand.

 SMSF trustees should use this opportunity to update their investment strategies if required and could even use the legislation for APRA funds as a guide.

-In light of this, SMSF trustees could consider a specific section in their investment strategy on their retirement income strategy, which might include larger drawdown rates on their allocated pensions and reallocation of investments to enable these larger drawdowns.
+Another option would be consideration of a specific section in the investment strategy on the fund’s retirement income approach, which might include larger drawdown rates for allocated pensions and reallocation of investments to enable those larger drawdowns.

-“Those assets that are less risky should be used to pay pensions and expenses, which may require allocation of some riskier assets into other investment classes such as cash and term deposits.
+For instance, it’s generally advised less risky assets should be used to pay pensions and expenses, which may require reallocation of some riskier assets into other investment classes such as cash and term deposits.
 That way, you are not forced to sell investments in a falling market to fund current living expenses.